paragonie/random_compat/ERRATA.md

 The reason is simple: `mcrypt_create_iv()` is part of PHP's `ext/mcrypt` code, and is not part `libmcrypt`.
 It actually does the right thing:

- * On Unix-based operating systems, it reads from `/dev/urandom`, which is the sane and correct thing to do.
+ * On Unix-based operating systems, it reads from `/dev/urandom`, which unlike `/dev/random` is the sane and correct thing to do.
  * On Windows, it reads from `CryptGenRandom`, which is an exclusively Windows way to get random bytes.